BrandonMG77/policy/Policy.md

-1. PERSONAL INFORMATION COLLECTED
+1. PERSONAL INFORMATION

-No personal information is collected by the app.
+NO PERSONAL INFORMATION IS COLLECTED BY THE APP.
 The app just shows information to the user and it does not contain any additional function than that.